innorobotics/unitreepy/docs/legged_sdk_interface.md

 # The Legged SDK Interface

-You may use this package to interface directly with robot without any additional parsers by invoking `pyunitree.legged_sdk`, this may be done in both high and low levels.
+You may use this package to interface directly with robot without any additional parsers by invoking `unitreepy.legged_sdk`, this may be done in both high and low levels.

 ## High Level